Rutabaga: Halloween

-People in Northern England, West England, Ireland and Scotland have long carved turnips and often use them as lanterns to ward off harmful spirits.
+People in Northern England, West England, Ireland, and Scotland have long carved turnips and often use them as lanterns to ward off harmful spirits.
 In the Middle Ages, rowdy bands of children roamed the streets in masks carrying carved turnips known in Scotland as "tumshie heads".
-In modern times, turnips are often carved to look as sinister and threatening as possible and are put in the window or on the doorstep of a house at Halloween to ward off evil spirits.
+In modern times, turnips are often carved to look as sinister and threatening as possible and are put in the window or on the doorstep of a house on Halloween to ward off evil spirits.

 Since pumpkins became readily available in Europe in the 1980s, they have taken over this role to a large extent.
 In the Isle of Man, turnip lanterns are still carved at Hop-tu-Naa (Manx equivalent of Halloween), lit with a candle or electric torch, and carried from house to house by some children, with the accompanying Hop tu Naa song; hoping for money or treats of food.
 The smell of burning turnip is an evocative part of the event.

 Festivals

-A local farmers' market in the town of Ithaca, New York, organizes what it calls the "International Rutabaga Curling Championship" annually on the last day of the market season.
-The villages of Askov, Minnesota, and Cumberland, Wisconsin, both hold an annual "rutabaga festival" in August.
+A local farmers' market in the town of Ithaca, New York, organizes what it calls the International Rutabaga Curling Championship annually on the last day of the market season.
+The villages of Askov, Minnesota, and Cumberland, Wisconsin, both hold annual rutabaga festivals in August.